-The NatureMinded projects result from cooperation with and advise from the following trusted experts:
+The NatureMinded projects are a result of collaboration with and advise from the following trusted experts, professionals and communities:

 Dr. Yannick Joye has a background in philosophy.
 In his research he has dealt with questions such as how nature’s visual aesthetics can be integrated into architecture to promote user wellbeing and cognitive functioning.